-At Teddy, Meekins & Talbert, our dedicated attorneys believe in the presumption of innocence, and we treat every client with the sensitivity and respect you deserve.
+At Teddy, Meekins & Talbert, P.L.L.C., our dedicated attorneys believe in the presumption of innocence, and we treat every client with the sensitivity and respect you deserve.

 A DWI conviction can hang heavy over your head and haunt you into the future, affecting your personal relationships and employment opportunities.
 That’s why it is extremely important to work with a highly qualified Hickory, North Carolina DWI lawyer who will fight fiercely to have the charges against you dropped or reduced.

 Things Needed to Obtain a Driving Privilege in Hickory, NC